ServiceNow (Flow Designer) v2

 - If using URL auth, leave this field blank.

 - Workflow: Once you select the credentials, the drop-down list will populate with workflows in Flow Designer available for the credentials.
-Select the ‘ServiceNow (Flow Designer) v2’ workflow you’re using for this integration.
+Select the workflow you’re using for this integration.

 - If using URL auth, leave the ‘-- Enter trigger URL manually --’ option selected.

 - Trigger: Once you select the workflow, the drop-down list will populate with the available triggers for the workflow.
-Select the ‘ServiceNow Record Alerts Incident’ trigger.
+Select the trigger you're using to initiate the flow.

 - Trigger URL: Once you select the trigger, this field will automatically be filled in.